NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 This is Frank James accused of carrying out a violent attack on a New York City subway.

-I tried looking for it, it the channel's gone.
+I tried looking for it.

-He recently lived, or the war in Ukraine.
+He recently lived or the war in Ukraine.

 I know that would be best if nuclear devices would drop and all of mankind was wiped out.

-My man crazy.
+My man, crazy.

 Alarming.

-We know when something's wrong.
+That instinctually, we know when something's wrong.

-Fair use, fair use, guys.
+Fair use, guys.

 Fair use.